brunohaf/yeetcodex/README.md

   <a href="#license">License</a>
 </p>

+## TO-DOs

+- Update the Resources section

-## Key Features
+## Features

-* Curated learning paths and references for mastering DSA & problem solving
+- Curated learning paths and references for mastering DSA & problem solving
-* Great reads, guides, and roadmaps for sharpening your approach
+- Great reads, guides, and roadmaps for sharpening your approach
-* Collections of categorized problems and topic-specific patterns
+- Collections of categorized problems and topic-specific patterns
-* Designed for clarity, pragmatism, and long-term learning
+- Designed for clarity, pragmatism, and long-term learning

 ## How To Use